The UNA English Department

 The keynote speaker for this conference will be Dr. David Lavery, Professor and Director of Graduate Studies in English at Middle Tennessee State University.
 He has authored or co-authored twenty-two books, including works on Joss Whedon and The Sopranos television series.
 Dr. Lavery's talk is entitled: "The Plan is Death: Imagining the End with James Tiptree Jr."

 We welcome proposals from current students and recent graduates (within the last five years) of MA or PhD programs in English, Film Studies, or Cultural Studies.
 Presentations should be twenty-minutes in length and may explore a range of topics addressing our theme in relation to literature, film, or other new media.
 Presentations that utilize audiovisual presentations are encouraged.

-Please upload proposals of 250-300 words by December 1, 2014 to the conference website at www.una.edu/englishgradcon.
+Please upload proposals of 250-300 words by December 1, 2015 to the conference website at www.una.edu/englishgradcon.
+You may also send proposals directly to Eric Hughes at email@example.com.
 Suggestions for panels are also welcomed.
-All proposals will receive a decision on acceptance by December 31, 2014.
+All proposals will receive a decision on acceptance by January 15, 2016.

 A limited number of travel scholarships for out-of-town presenters are available and must be made at time of proposal submission.
 Presenters will be notified of travel scholarship award when they are notified of acceptance.
 More information and the application can be found on our website: www.una.edu/englishgradcon